Last updated October, 2019.

-Don't take this advice to mean that you shouldn't have thoughts and emotions when you meditate.
+Don't take this to mean that you shouldn't have thoughts and emotions when you meditate.
 That's a common misconception.
 But, meditating isn't about stopping or blocking out thoughts and emotions.
 It's about noticing whatever arises and learning not to get caught up in it.
 By using a neutral anchor, however, you aren't confusing the issue by adding conditioning that comes with something such as your favorite music (or a phrase that carries special meaning).

 Notice and return, over and over.
 And then go listen to your music mindfully!

 Held hostage by the drama your mind creates?
 We can help.